 At Children’s Dentistry of Las Vegas, Dr. Ben Salar and our entire staff love helping our youngest patients!
-If you’re worried about your child’s bad breath when they’re teething, here are a few suggestions for how to help.
+If you find that your baby’s breath stinks when they’re teething, here are a few suggestions for how to help.

 1. Check Their Mouth for a Foreign Object

 First things first, check to make sure your baby doesn’t have a piece of food or a foreign object wedged between their cheek and gums.
 Sometimes, something small can sit in a pocket of the mouth, which emits an odor over time.
-Just identify the object and brush it away.
+Just identify the object and gently remove it.
 Simple!

 2. Check for Dry Mouth

 Does your child suffer from dry mouth?
-This can be caused by a host of issues like breathing too much through their mouth, or by certain medications.
+Baby bad breath caused by dry mouth can be the result of certain medications or of breathing through the mouth more than through the nose.
 A dry mouth means a lack of saliva, and that bacteria can’t naturally wash away.
-This bacteria buildup could be the cause of your child’s bad breath when teething.
+When a baby’s breath stinks, this bacteria buildup is often the root cause.

 3. Check Their Tongue